What is Argos Ink Coverage tracking for Canon iPF?

 - Full color, full bleed image is a presentation board, poster, or other high-coverage document.
 Over 557 microliters per square foot.

-Canon IPF Advanced Tracking is supported on the following models:
+Canon IPF Advanced Tracking is supported on the following series of printers: